-- 1. Any existing law or policy on freedom of information, a right to information, or access to information.
+- 1. Any law, regulation or policy on freedom of information, a right to information, or access to information.
 If there is not, a brief description of any process right now that enables people to request information from public agencies / government. - 2.
-Text or transcript of any political promise or policy position on Open Data, publication of government data or related topics (such as Open Government or freedom of information - 3.
-Any existing law or policy about proactive release or reuse of public sector information - 4.
-Text of any existing licenses or conditions of use for government data - 5.
-Details of any arrangements to supply specific government data to only one company in exclusion of others, or where a particular company has a monopoly of a certain government dataset - 6.
-Any copyright law or legal provision that makes clear who "owns" government data. - 7.
-Statistics Law or similar legal instrument that describes what statistics should be published and how is the statistical system regulated - 8.
-Any official law or policy about privacy protection - 9.
-Any laws that limit use of government information by the public and civil society (for example, laws on secrecy, press and media, Internet regulations, laws about third party rights such as trade secrets)
+Policy position or official statement on Open Data, publication of government data or related topics (such as Open Government or freedom of information) - 3.
+Any law, regulation or policy about proactive release or reuse of public sector information - 4.
+Any law or policy about privacy protection - 5.
+Any law, regulation or policy guaranteeing the anonymization of personal and personally identifiable data - 6.
+Text of any existing licenses or conditions of use for government data - 7.
+Details of any exclusive arrangements to supply specific government data to only one company - 8.
+Any copyright law or legal provision that makes clear who "owns" government data - 9.
+Statistics Law or similar legal instrument that describes what statistics should be published and how is the statistical system regulated - 10.
+Any laws that limit use of government information for national security or similar reasons.